Effective September 22, 2021

 See below for additional details.

 |Eligible counterparties:||Primary dealers and RRP counterparties, which include 2a-7 money market funds, banks, and government-sponsored enterprises.|

 |Eligible securities:||U.S. Treasuries|

 How much of the portfolio of Treasury securities is available for use in RRP operations?

 The FOMC directed the Desk to undertake overnight RRP (ON RRP) operations in amounts limited only by the value of Treasury securities held outright in the SOMA that are available for such operations.
-To determine this value, the Desk takes several factors into account, as not all Treasury securities held outright in the SOMA will be available for use in such operations.
-First, some of the Treasury securities held outright in the SOMA are needed to conduct reverse repurchase agreements with foreign official and international accounts.
-Second, some Treasury securities are needed to support the securities lending operations conducted by the Desk.
+Securities that are not available for the ON RRP operations include Treasury securities held outright in the SOMA that are needed to conduct reverse repurchase agreements with foreign official and international accounts, securities needed to support the securities lending operations conducted by the Desk, and securities nearing maturity.
 Additionally should the Desk conduct term RRP, the Treasury securities serving as collateral for any outstanding term RRP operations would not be available to serve as collateral for ON RRP operations.